-The Lens on Climate Change project engages Colorado middle and high school students in film production documenting the effects of climatic and environmental changes on their lives and in their communities.
-Students are mentored by CIRES grad student mentors and Colorado Film School video mentors throughout the production of their films.
+The Lens on Climate Change project engaged Colorado middle and high school students in film production documenting the effects of climatic and environmental changes on their lives and in their communities.

 Each participating group of students is guided by mentors and program staff to complete four different steps in film production: